Batch Processing Specifications

 • Value to be provided if required by the merchant’s business

-5 Unit of Measure Unit of measure indicating how the item is sold, e.g.: case, each, bucket, drum.
-12 A/N
+Unit of measure indicating how the item is sold, e.g.: case, each, bucket, drum.

 Amex: